jfrog/terraform-provider-xray/docs/resources/watch.md

 - `active` (Boolean) Whether or not the watch is active
 - `description` (String) Description of the watch
+- `project_key` (String) Project key for assigning this watch to.
+Must be 3 - 10 lowercase alphanumeric characters.
+Support repository and build watch resource types.
+When specifying individual repository or build they must be already assigned to the project.
+Build must be added as indexed resources.
 - `watch_recipients` (Set of String) A list of email addressed that will get emailed when a violation is triggered.

 ### Read-Only